byM1902/ViT_visualization/README.md

 ## What Neurons Tell?

-This [ViT_neuron_visualization](ViT_neuron_visualization.ipynb) notebook file includes the code we analyze the neuron's view that includes the below items according to the sector `What Neurons Tell` of the paper:
+The [ViT_neuron_visualization](ViT_neuron_visualization.ipynb) notebook file includes the code that we analyze the neuron's view.
+According to the chapter `What Neurons Tell` of the paper, we introduce the below features and analysis:

 * Visualize filters and views of a specific input patche at 0'th layer: